Essential Elements of a Magazine Business Plan

 outline of the text and a financial workbook.
 Click HERE to

-order our kit for immediate delivery by email.
+order my business plan kit for immediate delivery by email.

 Publishing magazines and newsletters is significantly different from other